 Textualists – those who interpret the law or the Constitution by determining what its text meant when the statute or law was ratified – are wrong.
 The only true meaning of any text is the meaning that its author intends.

 Fish, Stanley, "There Is No Textualist Position: Why a Text Can Only Mean What Its Author Intends" (2006).
-Sibley Lectures.
+Sibley Lecture Series.
 Paper 10.

 Renowned scholar Stanley Fish discusses the interpretation of text, The Advocate, Spring/Summer 2006, Vol. 40, No. 2

 Renowned legal and literary scholar Stanley Fish to deliver Sibley Lecture, Press Release, 2/22/06

 sibley_sp06_program.pdf (162 kB)